-Mixed vegetables, flank steak and spaghetti come together for an easy Asian-style dish you can easily make in under an hour.
+Mixed vegetables, slices of steak and spaghetti come together for an easy Asian-style dish you can easily make in under an hour.
 I add sliced mushrooms, broccoli, carrots, cabbage and snap peas, but you can pretty much add whatever veggies you like!

 I will NEVER purchase beef lo mien from any restaurant ever again.
 This recipe is delicious.
 I was worried about using flank steak but it is perfect for this recipe.
 I doubled the sauce, and cooked the veges in half of it as another reviewer suggested.
 I BBQ 'd the steak before slicing it up and tossed it in at the end.
 I used gluten free spaghetti for a more authentic rice noodle taste without breaking the bank.
 As far as vegetables go, snopeas, shredded carrots, sliced onion and button mushroom were used.
 This recipe is a home run in my book.
 I will be making it often. - 29 Jul 2014 (Review from Allrecipes US | Canada)